 La Roche has prepared a virtual convocation ceremony

 for the Class of 2024.
 The virtual event also features an invocation, a candle lighting ceremony, and remarks by University leadership, including a message from Sister Candace Introcaso, CDP, Ph.D., president of La Roche.

 Student leaders have expressed excitement about continuing their organizations in the fall.
 Student leaders will participate in virtual trainings to help them recruit new members and keep them engaged.
 Student groups will still be able to reserve space, but spaces may be limited and will have to go through a cleaning process before and after events.

 Mission and Ministry will resume in-person programs, community service activities and liturgies in the fall.
 All programming will be in small groups and will be limited by size of space and transportation.

 The Providence World Café inside Wright Library will be open for coffee service and conversation with social distancing.

-While it is not possible to eliminate all risk of furthering the spread of COVID-19, La Roche University Athletics will take necessary precautions and comply with guidelines from the federal, state and local governments, the CDC, Pennsylvania Department of Health and the Pennsylvania Department of Education to reduce the risks to students, coaches and their families.
-The goal is to keep transmission as low as possible to safely continue athletic activities.
+While it is not possible to eliminate all risk of furthering the spread of COVID-19, La Roche University Athletics will take necessary precautions and comply with guidelines from: the federal, state, and local governments; the CDC; Pennsylvania Department of Health; and the Pennsylvania Department of Education.
+This will enable us to reduce the risks to students, coaches and their families.
+The goal is to keep transmission as low as possible and to safely resume athletic activities.

 La Roche Athletics will follow the CDC’s recommended recovery strategy for athletes who have symptoms related to COVID-19.

-- All students/employees/visitors must be screened prior to entering the Kerr Fitness & Sports Center.
+- All students, employees and visitors must be screened prior to entering the Kerr Fitness & Sports Center.
 Screening stations will be located in the Zappala Campus Center.